 MX2 - What is MX2?

 MX2 is one of two principal classes in the FIM Motocross World Championship and caters for machinery from 125cc two-strokes to 250cc four-strokes.
-It also features an age restriction allowing participation for riders of 23 years and under.
+It also features an age restriction allowing participation for riders under the age of 23 years old.
 In 2013 the decibel limit and FIM noise regulations were lowered further meaning another cycle of development for the four-strokes.
-The 2016 season will follow in the footsteps of two previous seasons, which were the longest in the history of the sport with eighteen rounds filling the calendar and trips to three different continents.
+The 2019 season will consist of nineteen rounds, with the championship hosting one round in China and another in Hong Kong for the first time in its 62-year history.
+The European continent will stage 14 rounds of the series, with 4 rounds in Asia and the remaining round in South America.

 By definition motocross is a closed circuit, off-road motorsport that takes place on a natural track consisting of man-made obstacles and jumps; the layout itself also makes use of the landscape for elevation changes, terrain and distinctive features.